srobo-legacy/comp-ranker/README.rst

 Given a collection of entrants and their scores, it will sort them and return their ranked points.

-The mechanism used to alocate the ranked points is (quote taken from the `Student Robotics <https://www.studentrobotics.org>`__ `rulebook <https://www.studentrobotics.org/docs/rules>`__).
+The mechanism used to allocate the ranked points is (quote taken from the `Student Robotics <https://www.studentrobotics.org>`__ `rulebook <https://www.studentrobotics.org/docs/rules>`__).